deephaven/deephaven-core/demo/web/src/main/notebooks/04 Slick data ingestion.md

 # **Slick data ingestion**

-This notebook will demonstrate the value of the Deephaven-uri package canonicalizes a [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) format for
+This notebook will demonstrate the value of the deephaven-uri package, which canonicalizes a [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) format for
 [Deephaven target](src/main/java/io/deephaven/uri/DeephavenTarget.java) and
 [resource](src/main/java/io/deephaven/uri/StructuredUri.java) identification.
 \
-The goal is to provide a string format that can be easy referenced and shared across client and server contexts.
+The goal is to provide a string format that can be easily referenced and shared across client and server contexts.
 \
 When using URI, the resource format allows for a concise representation of resource identification, both local and remote.